 - Bake for 10 to 12 minutes, until the edges are golden brown.

-- Cookies will last up to 5 days at room temperature or frozen up to 3 months.
+- Vegan Snickerdoodle Cookies will last up to 5 days at room temperature or can be frozen for up to 3 months.

 All though this website attempts to provide accurate nutritional information, the information should only be considered an estimate.
 Varying factors such as different product types, different brands, etc. can change nutritional information.
 It is your responsibility as a consumer to read all labels to make sure the ingredients fit your dietary needs as well as calculate your own nutritional information as a double check.